Sgt. Stubby: An American Hero: Release

-The film was released in United States and North America on April 13, 2018, by Fun Academy Motion Pictures.
+The film was released in the United States and North America on April 13, 2018, by Fun Academy Motion Pictures.
 On June 15, 2017, Fun Academy Motion Pictures released a teaser trailer for the film on their YouTube channel.
-On December 1, 2017, the first theatrical teaser trailer was released in theaters across North America and full trailer released on February 27, 2018.
+On December 1, 2017, the first theatrical teaser trailer was released in theaters across North America, and the full trailer was released on February 27, 2018.

 Knowing the challenges a comparatively low-budget animated feature would have against studios who regularly spend hundreds of millions in marketing alone, Fun Academy's release strategy relied heavily on the real Stubby's existing fame by engaging cause-related groups, non-profits, military veterans, and educational organizations to establish a grassroots support base.
 The film was endorsed by the Humane Society of the United States, American Legion, Armed Services YMCA, and the United States World War One Centennial Commission.
 The filmmakers also adopted a dog, "Stubs" (originally "Barnaby"), from partner shelter Dallas Pets Alive to appear at events and serve as a "spokesdog" for shelter animals.